particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 ### 8) Check your data limit
-If you've been using your Electron successfully for a while and it's now just started flashing green, you might have hit your data limit, and your SIM might be paused.
+If you've been using your {{device}} successfully for a while and it's now just started flashing green, you might have hit your data limit, and your SIM might be paused.
 You can check your data usage and update your data limits by visiting the SIM console at the following link:

 [https://console.particle.io/billing](https://console.particle.io/billing)

 ### 9) Cold boot your device
 If all else fails, try restarting it!
-Remove *both* the USB cable and Li-Po battery from the Electron, so that the RGB LED fully powers off.
-Then, reconnect the Li-Po battery and USB cable--the Electron should reboot and retry the connection sequence.
+Remove *both* the USB cable and Li-Po battery from the {{device}}, so that the RGB LED fully powers off.
+Then, reconnect the Li-Po battery and USB cable--the {{device}} should reboot and retry the connection sequence.

 ### 10) Are Particle's mobile carriers experiencing issues?
 Check out [our status page](http://status.particle.io/) to see if there's a known issue with Particle's mobile carriers.